Dump Truck Sizes and Dirt Load Capacity

 - Federal law caps a loaded rig at 20,000 pounds on a single axle, 34,000 pounds on a tandem axle, and 80,000 pounds gross, with the Federal Bridge Formula governing axle spacing.

-- Texas follows those federal limits on Interstates and applies about a 5 percent tolerance on state highways, roughly 84,000 pounds gross, with heavier divisible loads moving under a TxDMV permit.
+- Texas follows those federal limits on Interstates.
+On state highways a purchased annual TxDMV tolerance permit allows about 5 percent more, roughly 84,000 pounds gross, and heavier divisible loads move under a TxDMV over-axle or over-gross permit.

 - Order by loose yards, not compacted yards.
 Fill shrinks when it is compacted, so a pad needs more loose yards delivered than its finished volume.

-- These are the exact capacities and material densities built into our soil calculator, so the load counts on your estimate match the trucks we dispatch.
+- These are the exact capacities and material densities built into our soil calculator, so your estimate and your haul plan use the same numbers.

 How many cubic yards are in a dump truck load?

 It depends on the truck.
 In bulk dirt and aggregate hauling across Texas the three workhorses are the tandem, the end dump, and the belly dump, and they carry roughly 12, 18, and 22 cubic yards per load.
 A cubic yard is 27 cubic feet, about the volume of a large washing machine, so an 18 cubic yard end dump moves close to 500 cubic feet of material in a single trip.
-These are the planning capacities we quote and dispatch against, not exact bed dimensions, because the real load a truck can legally carry is set as much by weight as by volume.
+These are typical planning capacities, not exact bed dimensions, because the real load a truck can legally carry is set as much by weight as by volume.

 Heaped capacity vs struck capacity